-In the D2 prototype all the instruments are on the left side of the instrument panel: EFIS, ASI, altimeter, slip indicator and autopilot, on the far right are the engine instruments, Engibox, voltmeter, propeller lever, and radio and transponder, keeping the centre console free for the iPad for navigation.
+In the D2 prototype all the instruments are on the left side of the instrument panel: EFIS, ASI, altimeter, slip indicator and autopilot, on the far left are the engine instruments, voltmeter, propeller lever, and radio and transponder, keeping the centre console free for the iPad for navigation.
 On the right side is a glove compartment.
 Of course this can be adapted to ones personal preferences.

 In the tunnel is the fuel selector with fuel pressure indicator, in this way no fuel lines are inside the cockpit.

 The structure is of aluminum with ribs made from hard foam, this, together with the light but powerful Rotax, gives the very light airframe.
 The load carrying parts are all rivited.